jbytheway/ride-ottawa/README.md

 Summary
 =======

-Ride Ottawa is intended to be an Android app providing Ottawa transit info, including live updates and alarms.
+Ride Ottawa is an Android app providing Ottawa transit info, including live updates.

+It is optimized for the use case of taking the same, potentially complex, routes often (e.g. a commute).

-It is in early development.
+It is currently beta quality.